Up

 The answers to these questions will be smaller in absolute terms for smaller entities and private traders.
 But they are proportionately as critical as they are for large organizations for managing risk.

 VaRtools aims to place the analysis and management of risk using the VaR framework within the reach of private individuals and small to medium organizations as well as the traditional large company users of VaR.
-The software tools support the industry-standard approach, RiskMetrics 1996, developed by J.P.
+The software supports the industry-standard approach, RiskMetrics 1996, developed by J.P.
 Morgan.

 VaRtools, which is included in the full version of the Hoadley Finance Add-in for Excel provides a powerful set of tools for Value at Risk calculation, and for assembling and verifying the information base (correlation matrices, cash flow maps etc) which are used as input to the process.